shawashish/BigDataSolutions/PythonAssignment.md

 Q49.
 How is update() different from add()?
+A49.
+We use add() method to add single value to a set.
+We use update() method to add sequence values to a set.

 Q50.
 What is clear() in sets?
+A50.
+Python Set clear() method removes all elements from the set.

 Q51.
 What is frozen set?
+A51.
+Frozen set is just an immutable version of a Python set object.
+While elements of a set can be modified at any time, elements of the frozen set remain the same after creation.

 Q52.
 How is frozen set different from set?
+A52.
+Frozen set is immutable whereas normal set can be changed.

 Q53.
 What is union() in sets?
 Explain via code.
+A53.
+my_set1 = {1,2,3}
+my_set2 = {2,5,6}
+print(my_set1.union(my_set2))

 Q54.
 What is intersection() in sets?
 Explain via code.
+A54.
+my_set1 = {1,2,3}
+my_set2 = {2,5,6}
+print(my_set1.intersection(my_set2))

 Q55.
 What is dictionary ibn Python?
+A55.
+Dictionaries are used to store data values in key:value pairs.
+A dictionary is a collection which is ordered, changeable and do not allow duplicates.

 Q56.
 How is dictionary different from all other data structures.
+A56.
+In dictionary data is stored in the form of key value pairs unlike other data structures.

 Q57.
 How can we delare a dictionary in Python?
+A57.
+my_dict = {1:'Rahul',2:'Nikita',3:'Suresh',4:'Yash',5:'Rahul',6:'Nikita',7:'Raj',8:'Jyoti',9:'Ashish'}

 Q58.
 What will the output of the following?
 ```